Teamworks-Executive-Suites/plutus/README.md

 uvicorn app.main:app --reload
 ```

-### Refund Deposit Endpoint
+### Refund Endpoint

-This endpoint handles refunding deposits for trips using the Stripe API and Firebase.
+This endpoint handles refunding a specific amount for trips using the Stripe API and Firebase.

-Endpoint: `/refund_deposit`
+Endpoint: `/refund`

 #### Request